The Voyage of the Dawn Treader: Plot summary

 They first make landfall in the Lone Islands, nominally Narnian territory but fallen away from Narnian ways: in particular the slave trade flourishes here, despite Narnian law stating that it is forbidden.
-Caspian, Lucy, Edmund, Eustace, and Reepicheep are captured as merchandise by a slave trader, and a man "buys" Caspian before they even reach the slave market.
-He turns out to be the first lost lord, Lord Bern, who had moved to the islands and married a woman there after being banished from Narnia by Miraz.
-When Caspian reveals his identity, Bern acknowledges him as King.
+Caspian, Edmund, Lucy, Eustace, and Reepicheep are captured as merchandise by a slave trader, and a man "buys" Caspian before they even reach the slave market.
+He turns out to be the first lost lord, Bern, who had moved to the islands and married a woman there after being banished from Narnia by Miraz.
+When Caspian reveals his identity, Lord Bern acknowledges him as King.
 Caspian reclaims the islands for Narnia and replaces Gumpas, the greedy governor, with Lord Bern, whom he names Duke of the Lone Islands.
 Caspian also declares that slavery is forbidden in all his dominions and that all slaves are free.

 At the second island they visit, Eustace leaves the group to avoid participating in the work needed to render the ship seaworthy after a storm has damaged it and hides in a dead dragon's cave to escape a sudden downpour.
 The dragon's treasure arouses his greed: he fills his pockets with gold and jewels and puts on a large golden bracelet; but as he sleeps, he is transformed into a dragon.
-As a dragon, he becomes aware of how bad his previous behaviour was.
-He attempts to shed his dragon skin without success.
+In his new guise, he becomes aware of how bad his previous behaviour was; he attempts to shed his dragon skin without success.
 It is only with the help of Aslan that he is able to become human again, though the process is very painful.
 Caspian recognises the bracelet: it belonged to Lord Octesian, another of the lost lords.
 They speculate that the dragon killed Octesian — or even that the dragon was Octesian.
-Aslan turns Eustace back into a boy, and as a result of his experiences he is now a much nicer person.
+Aslan turns Eustace back into a boy, and as a result of his experiences, he is now a much nicer person.